Health Equity Core (HEC)

 What is Health Equity?

-Chronic pain and fatigue conditions are more common and more severe among under-resourced populations.
-These include women, communities of color, members of the LGBTQ+ community, people with disabilities, those living in rural or frontier settings, and those who are incarcerated or without homes.
+Chronic pain and fatigue conditions are more common and more severe among historically marginalized and underrepresented populations.
+This includes women, people of color, members of the LGBTQ+ community, people with disabilities, those living in rural or frontier settings, and those who are incarcerated or without housing.
 Called health inequities, these differences in health are avoidable, unfair, and unjust.

 Social and environmental factors contribute to health inequities in chronic pain conditions, including: